Australia Current Time & Time Zone & Time Zone Map

 Australian Eastern Standard/Daylight Time (AEST/AEDT)

-Standard: UTC+10:00; DST: UTC+11:00 — New South Wales (except Broken Hill), Victoria, Tasmania, ACT.
-Queensland stays on AEST year‑round.
+Standard: UTC+10:00 | Daylight: UTC+11:00.
+Covers New South Wales (except Broken Hill), Victoria, Tasmania, and the ACT.
+Queensland stays on AEST year-round (no DST).
+Example cities on this page: Sydney and Brisbane.

-4. History of Australia Time Zones
+A Brief History of Australia’s Time Zones